SinDelle runs the Georgia Herb & Egg Co. in Dublin, GA, and has lots of experience doing DIY around the farm.

-How to Build a Homemade Incubator for Less Than $20
+How to Build a DIY Incubator

 Backyard chickens are all the rage!
 Hatching your own run of chicks is a lot of fun, but good incubators are expensive.
-Luckily, incubators are not hard to make and with a little bit of sweat equity, you can have your own DIY incubator up and running in no time at all.
+Luckily, incubators are not hard to make, and with a little bit of sweat equity, you can have your own DIY incubator up and running in no time at all.

 - Styrofoam cooler

-- 25 watt lightbulb
+- 25-watt lightbulb

 - Picture frame